alissacrane123/Module-2-Resources/week-6/d1-http/lecture_notes.md

 Overview
 - the web is made up of computers asking each other for things
-- you teell your browser which website you want to access
+- you tell your browser which website you want to access
 - your browser hands that reequeset off to a server that can get what you asked for